 - What does history know about King Xerxes of Persia, outside the books of Esther?

 - Did queen's have any power in the Persian empire?

 - What religion did the Persians practice?

 - Why did Mordecai not bow down to Haman?

 - Is Esther a good role model for a Bold & Brave Woman?

-- Jot down the word, "observation", then under that, write any little thing you notice about it, anything that sticks out to you, as you read.
+O stands for OBSERVATION: write any little thing you notice about it, anything that sticks out to you, as you read.

-- Pray.
-Write down your prayer to God, using what you read, and your application points.
+P stands for PRAYER: write down your prayer to God, using what you read, and your application points.
 Ask for God's help & guidance to living out His Word, and what that means, according to the book of Esther.

-- Share!
+BONUS: Share!
 Share what you've learned with the people closest to you!
 Come to Bold & Brave next week, and share what you've learned.
 Ask questions of the other ladies, maybe they learned something you didn't, and we can all learn from each other!